chhzh123/Assignments/DeepLearning/README.md

 Detailed information can be found in each folder.

 1. Lab 01 - Python
-2. Lab 02 - NumPy & PyTorch
+2. Lab 02 - NumPy & PyTorch Basics
 3. Lab 03 - Fully connected networks (FCN)
+4. Lab 04 - PyTorch Project (CNN)

 The assignments of theory courses are listed below.
 The mindmaps are drawn with XMind.
 1. T01 - Introduction